Warhorze/python-poetry-docker-example/README.md

 # Poetry managed Python FastAPI application with Docker multi-stage builds

-### This repo serves as a minimal reference on setting up docker multi-stage builds with poetry
+### Whsiper FastAPI app
+This repo contains a fully deployable whisper FastAPI app (`/app` folder), the pipeline logic to process the audio files and transcribes them usin `openai\whisper` is captured in the `backend`.

 ### Requirements